SebastianKaleta/ProjectsJS/readme.md

 # ProjectsJS
-ProjectJS is collection of mini exercises with JavaScript.
+ProjectsJS is collection of mini exercises with JavaScript.
 By little steps I learn some new things and skills in this language programing.